zubaira/orgunit-sync/README.md

 ## How to use it

-1. Simply clone this git repo.
+1. Simply clone this git repo. `git clone git@github.com:zubaira/orgunit-sync.git`
 2. Install npm(node package manager) if its not there on the machein.
 Command for node installation `sudo apt install nodejs`
 3. Check if node is installed using `nodejs -v`
 4. Run `npm install` in the root directory of this script.